httpwg/http-extensions/draft-ietf-httpbis-replay.md

 In protocols that deliver data out of order (such as QUIC {{HQ}}) early data can arrive after the handshake completes.
-A server MAY process requests received in early data after handshake completion if it can rely on other instances correctly handling replays of the same requests.
+A server MAY process requests received in early data after handshake completion only if it can rely on other instances correctly handling replays of the same requests.